MarschmiLab/MarschmiLab.github.io/_pages/publications.md

 ---
 title: Publications
-subtitle:
+subtitle: We value open, reproducible, and accessible science & share the code from our projects.
+Please get in touch if you have questions, thoughts, or comments!
 description:  is the perfect theme for developers, designers and other creatives.
 featured_image: /images/marschmi_site/lakeMI_Laurentian_evening_wide.jpg
 ---

 For an updated list, please check out [Marian's google scholar page](https://scholar.google.com/citations?user=XN44kAIAAAAJ&hl=en).

-***

-We care deeply about open, reproducible, and accessible science and share the code from our projects when we publish a paper (*see the data availability section*).

-Please be welcome to peruse the code and get in touch with Marian if you have questions, thoughts, or comments!

-***

-<sup>=</sup> Contributed equally; <sup>+</sup>Undergraduate advisee

 ***